 Tetanus is a potentially life-threatening infection that dogs can contract through open wounds.
-This soil-borne bacterial disease causes muscle stiffness and ultimately death if left untreated, so it is important for dog owners to be aware of the causes, treatments, and prevention of tetanus.
+This soil-borne bacterial disease causes muscle stiffness and ultimately death if left untreated, so it is important for pet parents to be aware of the causes, treatments, and prevention of tetanus in dogs.

 What Is Tetanus?

-Tetanus is an uncommon infection in dogs caused by Clostridium tetani bacteria in the soil.
+Tetanus is an uncommon but serious infection in dogs caused by Clostridium tetani bacteria in the soil.
 When these bacteria enter a dog's body through an open wound, they release toxins that affect the nervous system, causing muscle spasms and rigidity.
-Tetanus is also known as "lockjaw" because of how it characteristically inhibits the normal function of the jaw muscles.
+Tetanus is sometimes called "lockjaw" because of how it characteristically inhibits the normal function of the jaw muscles.
 This disease can be fatal if left untreated because it essentially paralyzes the throat and diaphragm, restricting a dog's ability to breathe.

 Symptoms of Tetanus in Dogs